 In the last 200 years, Africa saw a dark period of colonization and the slave trade, when most of the continent was a colony of one empire or the other.
 The European powers, who managed to remain in control for much of the time were significantly weakened during World War II, after which there was a wave of independence movements among the African countries.

 Although the availability of natural resources is enviable, many African countries suffer from famines, epidemics, civil wars and ethnic conflicts.
-Nations like Egypt and South Africa have done well, but most others remain extremely poor and some are even considered failed states.
+Nations like Egypt have done well, but most others remain extremely poor and some are even considered failed states.

 Agriculture and mining are the largest sectors of the economy of many countries in Africa.
 Agriculture alone employs about 60 percent of the continent's workforce.
-Gold, diamond, and copper are among the various minerals exported.
-Manufacturing also holds importance in the continent, with developed nations like Morocco, Egypt, Tunisia, and South Africa employing about 15 percent of their population in manufacturing.
+Gold, diamond and copper are among the various minerals exported.
+Manufacturing also holds importance in the continent, with developed nations like Morocco, Egypt, and Tunisia employing about 15 percent of their population in manufacturing.

 The African continent is famous for its wildlife and rich natural resources.
 It is the second largest and the second most populous continent in the world.
 This biodiverse land is home to the largest waterfall, desert, and green canyon in the world.